sagemath/trac_to_gh/Issue 1658.md

 # Issue 1658: sage -bdist on osx should output a dmg instead of a tar.bz2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1658

 Original creator: was